 A Seasoned Mom’s Tips for Adventures with Kids

-I love living in Chicago, with it’s great opportunities for field trips and adventures!
-We had a great day at the Museum of Science and Industry yesterday, and as we wound our way through the awesome exhibits, I was reminded of some of the truths I’ve learned by experience over the years.
+I love living in Chicago, with all the great opportunities for field trips and adventures!
+We had a wonderful day at the Museum of Science and Industry yesterday, and as we wound our way through the awesome exhibits, I was reminded of some of the truths I’ve learned by experience over the years.

 1. Go early.
 Check out your destination’s website, and find out how early you can enter (for example, MSI opened at 9:30 and we hit the door soon after).
 Trust me, early is always better.
 Parking is quicker, lines are shorter, crowds are smaller.
 Go Early.